BuildMyDapp/vera-md/rent-collateral.md

 ```
 let leasingId = await contract.methods.getleasingId().call();
 ```
+### API
-to save NFT off-chain data we need these required parameters API Body JSON
+to save NFT off-chain data we need these required parameters

- ### Note: this off-chain data parameters are required as per platform requirments, because this data is saving on off-chain so it does not have any relation with smart contract
+ ### Note: this off-chain data parameters are required as per platform requirments, because this data is saving on off-chain so it does not have any relation with smartcontract
  ```  {
           owner_address: user_address,
           lend_id, //get from getLeasingId function